ajaps/Headline-News-Feed/README.md

 - Users can only view news from only 2 languages
 - Users can only view a finite amount of artiles per news source.
 - There is no provision to view old articles.
+- The Articles currently don't have their authors' displayed because the API is returning a URl instead of a string containg the author

 ## FAQ